Forensic Phonetics: Multi-Language and Cross-Linguistic Casework

 India's linguistic landscape is among the most complex in the world for forensic phonetics.
 The Scheduled Languages of the Eighth Schedule of the Constitution number 22, but the number of distinct linguistic varieties with populations large enough to generate forensic casework in courts is substantially higher.
 Four languages account for the large majority of forensic phonetic caseload at CFSL laboratories: Hindi (including its Khariboli, Braj, Awadhi, and Bhojpuri varieties), Punjabi (Gurmukhi-registered and its Shahmukhi variants from border regions), Bengali (Standard Kolkata Bengali and the Sylheti variety prevalent in diaspora communities), and Tamil (Standard Written Tamil versus spoken Colloquial varieties from different districts).

-Punjabi adds the unique feature of the lexical tone contrast (three distinctive tones: high-rising, low-falling, and mid-level in standard descriptions), which is absent in Hindi and provides a potent discriminator for distinguishing Punjabi-first-language speakers from Hindi-first-language speakers in a forensic recording.
-The tonal patterns are measurable as F0 contours in Praat and have been characterised in court-relevant contexts by researchers at Punjabi University Patiala.
+Punjabi adds the unique lexical tone contrast (three distinctive tones: high-rising, low-falling, and mid-level), which is absent in Hindi and provides a potent discriminator for distinguishing Punjabi-L1 from Hindi-L1 speakers.
+Tonal patterns are measurable as F0 contours in Praat and have been characterised in court-relevant contexts by researchers at Punjabi University Patiala.

-Bengali forensic phonetics involves the Central vowel system (including the phonologically distinctive /ae/ versus /e/ contrast that marks Standard Kolkata Bengali versus Eastern dialectal varieties) and the aspirated-unaspirated stop contrast.
+Bengali forensic phonetics involves the central vowel system (including the phonologically distinctive /ae/ versus /e/ contrast marking Standard Kolkata Bengali versus Eastern dialectal varieties) and the aspirated-unaspirated stop contrast.
 Diaspora Bengali in the UK (primarily Sylheti variety from the Sylhet division of Bangladesh) shows further phonological divergence from Standard Bengali and creates identification challenges when a speaker switches between varieties.

 In cross-language cases, where a speaker uses Hindi in one recording and Punjabi (or English) in another, the forensic phonetician faces the additional challenge that the acoustic features measurable in each language are not directly comparable.
 Vowel formants in Hindi and Punjabi occupy different phonological spaces; VOT norms differ; prosodic patterns differ.
 Cross-language speaker comparison requires either restricting analysis to language-independent features (voice quality, speaking rate, long-term average spectrum) or conducting parallel within-language analyses on portions of the recordings where both languages appear.

 Mandarin Chinese is a tonal language with four lexical tones (high-level, rising, dipping, falling) plus a neutral tone in unstressed syllables.
 Forensic phonetic comparison of Mandarin speech must account for the fact that F0 contours that would indicate speaker-specific prosody in a non-tonal language carry lexical rather than indexical information in Mandarin.
 The forensic phonetician must therefore separate tonal F0 patterns from the residual F0 variation that indexes speaker identity, a technically demanding analysis.
-Research groups at NIST (SRE16 and SRE18 included Mandarin conditions), at the National Taiwan University, and at the Chinese Academy of Sciences have characterised Mandarin speaker recognition performance under this constraint.
+Research groups at NIST (SRE16 included Mandarin as a minor language condition), at the National Taiwan University, and at the Chinese Academy of Sciences have characterised Mandarin speaker recognition performance under this constraint.

 The internal variety of Mandarin is also forensically relevant.
 Standard Putonghua differs phonetically from Taiwanese Mandarin, from Singapore Mandarin, from the Mandarin of speakers whose L1 is Cantonese (Guangdong, Hong Kong), and from speakers whose L1 is a Wu variety (Shanghai, Suzhou).
 These distinctions are used in speaker profiling cases where the geographical or educational origin of a speaker is at issue.
 The Hong Kong Police Force and Taiwan's Investigation Bureau have used forensic phonetic analysis in cases involving ransom calls, fraud communications, and political surveillance recordings.